informatics-lab/url-shortener/README.md

 ```

 ## Usage

+The simplest way to create a short url is using the web interface.
+Just visit the address for the node server you are running.

+That might be `http://localhost:3000/` when developing locally or `http://domain.tld/` once you have it running on a server and DNS entries in place.

+You can then generate new short codes using the form.

-Once a short code has been created just visit http://domain.tld/:short and you will be redirected to the specified url.
+Once a short code has been created just visit `http://domain.tld/:short` and you will be redirected to the specified url.

+Example `http://domain.tld/ueKZ8y2` might redirect to `http://www.example.com/my/very/long/url/which/is/too/long/for/easy/sharing.html`

+You can also use the API directly or to create other clients for creating short urls.

 ## API